 For example, if you buy your ISA in the 2014/2015 tax year and then want to transfer to a new manager in the same year, you must move all the contributions you have already made into the ISA in 2014/2015.
 You will need to check that the new ISA manager is willing and able to accept the transfer.

 However, you should first check whether your current provider will impose a penalty.

-However, you cannot move money from a stocks and shares ISA to a cash ISA.
+However, from 1 July 2014 you can also move money from a stocks and shares ISA to a cash ISA.